-Geht Grad° so?
+Geht Grad° like so?

 Climate in Lower Franconia

-From March 26 to November 15, 2026, the Museum für Franken is showing the new traveling exhibition of the district of Lower Franconia with the title "Geht Grad° so?
+From March 26 to November 15, 2026, the Museum für Franken is showing the new traveling exhibition of the district of Lower Franconia with the ambiguous title "Geht Grad° so?
 Climate in Lower Franconia".
 It poses the question: Can we gain new perspectives for our approach to the current global warming from mankind's relationship to the climate in the past?

 An extensive accompanying program of guided tours, lectures and events make the exhibition at the Museum für Franken a multifaceted experience.